VideoMem/mql-lpclient-latest/README.md

 - Run build-lnx.sh

 ## TODO
-- Add usage examples
 - Add a complete API documentation
+- Fix CmakeLists.txt to allow the cross build of lpclient_test.exe
 - Add build documentation
+- Add better testing
+- Add a pipe log for the console output and API methods for retrieving its contents.
 - Add more compilers support
-- Fix CmakeLists.txt to allow the cross build of lpclient_test.exe
 - Add x64 builds for MT5 x64 platforms
-- Add a pipe log for the console output and API methods for retrieving its contents.
+- Release them as a first version.

 # Improvement scenarios
 Other patterns\